vuestorefront/vue-storefront/packages/core/docs/community/sponsorship-program.md

 - must be active in the Vue Storefront ecosystem or be used by any project on the Vue Storefront ecosystem;
 - must exist and be actively maintained for at least three months;
-- The project must be significant for the ecosystem, providing a solution or tool that helps the developer, and have active users of the project.
+- must be significant for the ecosystem, provide a solution or tools that help the developers, and have active users.

 **For Developers:**